icerpc/icerpc-csharp/src/IceRpc.Locator/README.md

-# Locator Interceptor for IceRPC
+# Locator interceptor for IceRPC

 IceRpc.Locator provides an [IceRPC][icerpc] interceptor that allows you to resolve ice service addresses using an [Ice locator][locator].